Jyou965/machine_learning_on_chain_analysis_price_prediction_btc/README.md

 ![arkFramework](https://github.com/Jyou965/machine_learning_price_prediction_btc/blob/main/supporting_files/screenshots/ark%20framework.png)

-We started with 27 on-chain metrics from Glassnode.com as well as the Fear & Greed Index from alternative.me and narrowed down the dimentions to 12, with ten years of daily history since 2011.
+We started with 27 on-chain metrics from Glassnode.com as well as the Fear & Greed Index from alternative.me and narrowed down the dimensions to 12, with ten years of daily history since 2011.

 ---